 Four of the delegates officiated as judges at the show - Eric Reijers (FIFe) Cheryle U'Ren (CCCA), Ingrid de Wet (SACC) and Pam Delabar (CFA).
 The non-judging delegates had an enjoyable time chatting with exhibitors and watching proceedings generally.

-The Business meeting of the WCC took place on the Monday and the full minutes may be found in the Library section of this site.
+The Business meeting of the WCC took place on the Monday.